Hello everyone! Today we are making Caramel Popcorn Macarons. They are filled with Salted Caramel Buttercream, topped with Caramel Popcorn.

-- Pipe filling in the shells.
+Pipe the Salted Caramel Buttercream filling in the shells.
 Top with another shell.
-I drizzled some caramel and chocolate chips over my macarons in order to stick my caramel popcorns on top.
+I drizzled some caramel and melted chocolate over my macarons in order to stick my caramel popcorns on top.
 You can also pipe a dollop of filling on top of the macarons to make the popcorns stick on top.

 Food coloring: Make sure to use gel food coloring.
 If you are a beginner macaron baker, I recommend going easy on the food coloring, as it can alter your batter a lot, and it can take extra mixing time, specially if you continue to add the food coloring as you do the macaronage.